White/Black; Walpole Men / Walpole Women --------- Yellow/Blue; Waldegrave Men / Waldegrave Women

 Walpole Course

-The Walpole Course is named after Horace Walpole, a pivotal figure in 18th Century society, literature, art and architecture.
-The third son of Sir Robert Walpole, Britain’s first Prime Minister, Horace was author of ‘The Castle of Otranto’, the world’s first Gothic novel, and founder of Strawberry Hill House and its vast collection of treasures.
+Named after Horace Walpole, a defining figure of 18th-century society, literature, art and architecture, this course pays tribute to his enduring legacy.
+The third son of Sir Robert Walpole - Britain's first Prime Minister - he is best known as the author of The Castle of Otranto, widely regarded as the world's first Gothic novel, and as the creator of Strawberry Hill House, home to his extraordinary collection of treasures.

 Waldegrave Course